BitOMC/BitOMC/docs/src/guides/wallet.md

 Wallet
 ======

-Individual sats can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts that can be held in a Bitcoin wallet and transferred using Bitcoin transactions.
-Inscriptions are as durable, immutable, secure, and decentralized as Bitcoin itself.
+Tighten and Ease can be held in a Bitcoin wallet and transferred using Bitcoin transactions.
+Utils are a floating denomination of sats and can be transferred by transferring the equivalent number of sats.

-Working with inscriptions requires a Bitcoin full node, to give you a view of the current state of the Bitcoin blockchain, and a wallet that can create inscriptions and perform sat control when constructing transactions to send inscriptions to another wallet.
+BitOMC requires a Bitcoin node to give you a view of the current state of the Bitcoin blockchain, and a wallet that can transfer utils, mint and convert Tighten and Ease, and perform sat control when constructing transactions to send them to another wallet.

-Bitcoin Core provides both a Bitcoin full node and wallet.
-However, the Bitcoin Core wallet cannot create inscriptions and does not perform sat control.
+Bitcoin Core provides both a Bitcoin node and wallet.
+However, the Bitcoin Core wallet cannot mint or convert Tighten and Ease and does not perform sat control.

-This requires [`bitomc`](https://github.com/BitOMC/BitOMC), the ordinal utility. `bitomc` doesn't implement its own wallet, so `bitomc wallet` subcommands interact with Bitcoin Core wallets.
+The utility [`bitomc`](https://github.com/BitOMC/BitOMC) doesn't implement its own wallet, so `bitomc wallet` subcommands interact with Bitcoin Core wallets.

 This guide covers: